 OUTLET Provides an inlet for a television and activates the antenna booster.
-The 12-volt power outlet provides 12-Volt power to appliances.
+The 12-volt TV Cable power outlet provides 12-Volt power to ap- Hook Up pliances.

 UHF/VHF RECEPTION

 To operate on the amplified antenna press the switch located on the faceplate so the small red light beside the switch comes on.
 The switch activates the booster for the TV antenna on the roof.
 To check operation simply tune a TV to channel receiving reception and switch the booster on and off to see if reception improves